Antenatal and postnatal depression

 Perinatal depression is depression experienced during pregnancy (known as ante or prenatal depression) or after childbirth (known as postnatal depression).
 Many people are aware of postnatal depression (PND) but it's less commonly known that you can experience it during pregnancy as well.

-Watch a video from Best Beginnings with Dr. Alain Gregoire on depression in the antenatal and postnatal period (to the right of this page).
+Watch the Best Beginnings video with Dr Alain Gregoire on depression in the antenatal and postnatal period.

 Becoming a parent brings a wide range of emotions, ranging from joy to excitement to stress and apprehension.
 The physical changes you go through can also affect your mood and feelings, and it's common to experience more ups and downs than usual.
-But depression is more than just a low mood - it's a serious condition that affects your physical and mental health.
-Untreated, it can affect not only you but also the people around you, your loved ones, and even the baby's development.
+But depression is more than just a low mood, it's a serious condition that affects your physical and mental health.
+If left untreated, it can not only affect you but also the people around you, your loved ones, and even the baby's development.

 Around 10 to 15 percent of new mothers will experience postnatal depression.
 It can range from being relatively mild to very severe but it is also a very treatable illness if you get the right help.